-- The admissions policy should seek to ensure that the school is a distinctively Christian community, whilst being strongly related to the local community in its diversity. - All Church school should provide some places for children of other faiths. - All Church schools should provide some places for children living outside the local community.
+- The admissions policy should seek to ensure that the school is a distinctively Christian community, whilst being strongly related to the local community in its diversity. - All Church school should provide some places for children of other faiths and those of no faith. - All Church schools should provide some places for children living outside the local community.